arybs/Email_sender/README.md

 # Description

-This project deals with the problems of emails sending aumatizazation.
-It assumes user possesses google account
+This project deals with the problems of emails sending automatization.

+ # Requirements
+ It assumes user possesses google account.

+ # Usage